junxit/us-congress-bills-115/metadata.md

 - 2017-10-31 — Introduced in House
 - 2017-10-31 — Introduced in House
 - 2017-10-31 — Referred to the House Committee on Veterans' Affairs.
+- 2017-11-02 — Committee Consideration and Mark-up Session Held.
+- 2017-11-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-11-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-11-07 — Considered under suspension of the rules. (consideration: CR H8563-8566)
+- 2017-11-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4173.
+- 2017-11-07 — Mr. Bilirakis moved to suspend the rules and pass the bill, as amended.
+- 2017-11-07 — Placed on the Union Calendar, Calendar No. 295.
+- 2017-11-07 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+115-400.
+- 2017-11-07 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+115-400.